rostro36/Notes/Big Data/Week 03/03_questions.md

 - What does the DataNode do?
 	- It stores blocks of data.
 - What does the NameNode and DataNode talk with each other?
-	- DataNode always initiates connection to namenode and sends heartbeats
+	- DataNode always initiates the connection to NameNode and sends heartbeats
 		- NameNode answers with block operations
 	- every 6 hours there is a block report, to check if all blocks are stored/no block got corrupted
 - How does HDFS relate to the local computer on the DataNode?